MicrosoftDocs/quantum-docs-pr/articles/README.md

 - Every directory or sub-directory should contain its own `toc.yml` file in which are referred the same-level articles or the `toc.yml` files of its child directories.
-- The organization of the directories should be as close as possible to the organization of the table of contents of the documentation website.
+- The organization of the directories of the repository should be as close as possible to the organization of the table of contents of the documentation website.
 - All the images should be stored in `articles\media` and not in the articles folder.